-In this post, we show you how to create a client certificate.
-Client certificates are the key pieces in client certificate authentication, a method you can use to augment your HTTPS, FTPS, or WebDAVs server's username-password login system.
+[Last updated August 29, 2019] In this post, we show you how to create a client certificate.
+Client certificates are the key elements of client certificate authentication, a method you can use to augment your HTTPS, FTPS, or AS2 server's username-password login method.

 This is actually just one of three closely related posts that can help you take advantage of this less-known security feature of SSL/TLS.
 The other two posts are:

 Note: If you want to follow this tutorial, we encourage you to download the free, fully-functional evaluation edition of JSCAPE MFT Server.

 1. Launch the Key Manager and generate the client certificate

 Go to Keys > Client Keys tab and then click the Generate button.